eigerco/polka-storage/docs/src/glossary.md

 # Glossary and Anti-Glossary

-This document provides definitions and explanations for terms used throughout the project, as well as a list of terms that should not be used.
+This document provides definitions and explanations for terms used throughout the project and a list of terms that should not be used.

 ## Table of Contents